-We conserve and regenerate what monoculture destroyed.
+We conserve and regenerate the sanctuary that monoculture destroyed.

 Veracruz faces a critical loss of biodiversity.
 According to Global Forest Watch data, the state lost nearly 541,000 hectares of tree cover between 2001 and 2024.